jonahsnider/convert/README.md

 ## Features

 - Full build time and runtime validation of conversions
-- Web frameworks like Next.js and Vite know that Convert  [conversions will be precalculated at build-time](https://github.com/jonahsnider/convert/blob/master/docs/build-time-optimizations.tsx), so absolutely **zero conversion code is sent to clients**!
+- Web frameworks like Next.js and Vite know that Convert is side-effect free, so [conversions will be precalculated at build-time](https://github.com/jonahsnider/convert/blob/master/docs/build-time-optimizations.tsx), absolutely zero conversion code is sent to clients
-- Works in browsers and Node.js (UMD and ESM builds will work anywhere)
-- Runs anywhere, full ES3 backwards-compatibility
+- Runs anywhere (browsers, Node, Bun, etc), full ES3 backwards-compatibility
 - Tiny bundle size and 0 dependencies
 - Supports bigints